SECRETS OF THE COURT

 Jasper now came up to them after he was made sure that these men were his.
 The king looked pleased as he saw the army before him.
 The lords who had come with Carlisle were all older—in their winter years.
 The king turned to Carlisle Chaeld.

 "It seems it is you I have to thank, for having reacted so quickly from the summons of Lord Cullen," the king said, expressing his gratitude.
-Edgar Fawkes patted Carlisle hard on the shoulder.
+Edgar Raleigh patted Carlisle hard on the shoulder.

 "Where are you keeping Braun?
 I wish to speak with him immediately," said Jasper as his countenance turned darker.
 Most of the others got a subdued look on their face.

 "The snake managed to slip through our fingers while his men fought against ours.
 He fled toward the entrance of the city.
 But worry not, Your Majesty, we sent out our best men after him.
-He should be captured before the day is over," Roland said.
+He should be captured before the day is over," Billy said.

 "A great many things need to be cleared.
 This plot runs deep as I understand it.
 We need to sort through many things and it will take time.
 I want the bodies taken care of before they start rotting.
 I also want Athar brought to me and hear from his own lips the part he played in all of this," Jasper said as he started to take charge and controlling the situation.